rmsk2/moreorless/readme.md

 indents certain parts of the program and does syntax highlighting. `moreorless` will not perform any pretty printing when showing or editing a BASIC program.
 On the other hand it allows you to look at and edit the program in a much more comfortable way.
 Additonally you can add your own indentation when editing the source code.

+## Search and replace

+If you want to perform a search and replace operation with `moreorless` you have to set a search string via `Foenix+f`.
+If you then place the cursor at the beginning of an occurance of the search string you can replace that occurance with the replace string by pressing `F5`.
+You can then search for the next occrance via `F3` or `F7`.
+If you choose not replace an occurance of the search string it may be neccessary to move the cursor away from the last occurance in order to allow `moreorless` to find the next occurance in the desired search direction.
+The default replace string is the empty string but you can change that via `Foenix+r`.
+You can set the replace string before setting a search string but you will not be able to actually perform the replace operation before a search string is set.

 ## Some plans